ifsheldon/ideas_reifying/content/blog/AR-Gesture-Improvement/index.en.md

 +++
-title = "Next Frontier for Computer Human Interaction on Vision Pro" description = "TL;DR: It's at our thumbs!
-And Apple knows it." draft = false
+title = "Draft: AR interaction with thumbs and index fingers" description = "TL;DR: Flexibility of index fingers are far more than pressing buttions, which AR interaction should take advantage of" draft = false

 weight = 3